 Career Services staff are available to provide personalized attention to help you clarify your skills, interests, and work-related values; make career/life-related decisions; research career options; plan for further study; and search for employment, whether you are new to your career field, making a career transition, or looking for guidance on how to climb the corporate ladder as an experienced professional.

-Career advising services are available by appointment (on-site and by phone, video chat, and e-mail) and can be scheduled via CareerQuest.
-Call +1-800-888-UMUC (8682), ext.
-2-2720 or visit www.umuc.edu/careerservices for more information.
+Career advising services are available by appointment (on-site and by phone, video chat, and email) and can be scheduled via CareerQuest.
+Call +1-800-888-8682, ext.
+2-2720 or visit umgc.edu/careerservices for more information.